allevo/seqflow-js/packages/website/src/pages/GetStarted_4configuration.md

 ## Conclusion

-Even if the configuration part is not commonly covered in tutorials, it's an essential part of any application.
+Even if the configuration part is not commonly covered in tutorials, it's essential to any application.
 In this guide, we learned how to define a configuration object and how to use it in our application.

 :::next:::
 {"label": "Learn how to test the application", "next": "/get-started/test"}